Do you want to limit the width of oEmbeds in WordPress?

 Smash Balloon is the best social media plugin for WordPress and allows you to easily add your social media feeds to a WordPress website.

 We hope this article helped you learn how to set an oEmbed max width in WordPress.
-You may also want to see our complete social media cheat sheet or our expert comparison of the best live chat software for small business.
+You may also want to see our guide on how to easily embed iFrame code in WordPress, or our expert comparison of the best live chat software for small business.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.